seanpmaxwell/jet-schema/README.md

 ### Creating custom schemas <a name="creating-custom-schemas"></a>

 Now that we have our `schema` function setup, let's make a schema.
-Simply import the `schema` function from `util/schema.ts` and then your existing validator-functions and pass them as the value to each property in the `schema` function.
-If you want to set a default value at the schema level instead of at the global level in the `jetSchema` function, you can import the `setDefault` function from `jet-schema` and pass it the validator-function and the default value to go with it.
-Note that setting a default does not modify the validator function in any way.
-If a property is required then a default must be set for it (either globally or in `setDefault`) or else `new` won't know what to use as a value if the partial doesn't contain it.<br/>
+Simply import the `schema` function from `util/schema.ts` and your existing validator-functions, then pass them as the value to each property in the `schema` function or use a validator-object.
+The format for a validator-object is the same as for a globals-array item.
+All local-settings will for a validator-function will overwrite the global ones.
+Remember that if a property is required then a default must be set for it or else `new` won't know what to use as a value if the partial doesn't contain it.<br/>

 For handling the overall schema's type, there are two ways to go about this, enforcing a schema from a type or infering a type from a schema.
 I'll show you an example of doing it both ways.